AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 ### How the problem was solved before:

-I pivoted on the direction of my project today so I haven't done much research on anomaly detection, but that isn't a novel problem.
+One Class SVM.
+With time series data, there will be seasonal and long term trends that need to be accounted for.
+After those trends are removed outliers will appear.

 ### What's new about my approach and why it will be successful:

 I haven't seen this problem applied to Steam.
 I think it's likely there will be changes in item prices that align with significant events in the gaming community.
+It seems like anomaly detection is primarily used to remove outliers to form more predictive models, whereas I will be using it to identify specific events that can be investigated.

 ### Who would this impact?